 - Wash your hands frequently with soap and water or clean them with hydroalcoholic gel.

 - When you cough or sneeze, cover your mouth and nose with a tissue and then put the tissue in a bin.

 - Stay at a distance of at least 1.5 metres from anybody who doesn’t live with you (whether they have symptoms or not).

 - Wear your mask when you are outdoors or in an enclosed public space.

 Any reunion or meeting in private spaces of people who do not live together should be restricted to a maximum of ten people, even if the safety distance can be guaranteed.

-8What should I do if I start to experience symptoms during my stay in Canary Islands?
+9What should I do if I get symptoms during my stay on Canary Islands?
+Covid medical insurance.

 If you experience symptoms such as a cough, a temperature, shortness of breath or feeling generally unwell, self-isolate at your accommodation and call 900 112 061 for instructions and to be put in touch with the appropriate medical centre.